ray-project/ray/doc/source/ray-observability/getting-started.rst

 The Jobs view displays the Autoscaler status of the Ray Cluster.
 This information is the output of the ``ray status`` CLI command.

-The left pane shows the Autoscaling status, including pending, active, and failed nodes.
+The left panel shows the autoscaling status, including pending, active, and failed nodes.
-The right pane displays the Cluster's demands, which are resources that cannot be scheduled on the Cluster at the moment.
+The right panel displays the cluster's demands, which are resources that cannot be scheduled to the cluster at the moment.
 This page is useful for debugging resource deadlocks or slow scheduling.

 .. note::